scheinerman/Bijections.jl/docs/src/mutable.md

 * Use copies of the keys/values in the `Bijection`.
 * Don't modify keys/values saved in the `Bijection`.

-In case none of these is an option, we provide the following additional alternative.
+In case none of these is a viable option, we provide the following additional alternative.